edenspiekermann-amsterdam/es-corresponding-models/docs/setup.md

 # Setup

 This part will get you up and running.
-Setup the Content Model on Contentful using Migrations and get the demo server listening on http://localhost:8080.
+Setup the Contentful models using Migrations and get the demo server listening on http://localhost:8080.

 ## Contentful account